-Qualification certificates are automatically sent to your centre for all non-deferred candidates who are Proficient in both internal and external assessment and have successfully completed all the qualification requirements.
+Qualification certificates are automatically sent to your centre for all non-deferred candidates who are Proficient in internal assessment and have successfully completed all the qualification requirements.

-Please use form Certification Request for Deferred Candidates (CR5) to request certificates for deferred candidates once they have successfully completed all the qualification requirements.
+➤ Please use form Certification Request for Deferred Candidates (CR5) to request certificates for deferred candidates once they have successfully completed all the qualification requirements.